 Focuses on the diagnosis and management of acute and episodic mental health issues.
 The course will have an emphasis on psychotherapy interventions and introduces the use of psychobiological interventions.
 Research findings related to therapeutic relationships and interpersonal processes in psychotherapy are examined.
 Theoretical models for psychotherapy and nursing theories are analyzed for their application in individual therapy and presenting issues in therapy situations of patients/clients of varying ages and diagnoses are emphasized.
-Self awareness; continuing development of knowledge and skill in assessment, diagnosis, and care formulation; and integration of theories and techniques of psychotherapy for application in one's personal practice are stressed.
-Prerequisite: NURS 621M Minimum Grade: C- Concurrent:NURS 631M environments.
-Course content will address communication strategies, relationship management, conflict management and negotiation skills, and evaluation.
-Concepts related to legal, regulatory, and ethical aspects of employee hiring, performance evaluation, and termination will be reviewed.
-Consideration will be given to succession management.
+Self-awareness; continuing development of knowledge and skill in assessment, diagnosis, and care formulation; and integration of theories and techniques of psychotherapy for application in one's personal practice are stressed.

+Pre-requisites: NURS 621M Minimum Grade: C

-NURS 643A Communication & Relation Manag
+NURS 643A - Communication and Relation Management